 In the meantime, the ETMO by its own initiative may cancel trademarks that have basic defects and were registered erroneously.
 This is done by the power given to the ETMO under article 36 of the proclamation.
 Like in the former case, the office will notify the applicant of the grounds of invalidation of the trademark.

-The ETMO has set up a time frame for re-registering the canceled trademarks starting 24 March 2013; however, it is not obligatory while by law 18 months are given to do so, i.e., 24 June 2014.
+The ETMO has set up a time frame for re-registering the cancelled trademarks starting 24 March 2013; however, it is not obligatory while by law 18 months are given to do so, i.e., 24 June 2014.